CampusVH/cvh-camera/README.md

 CVH-Camera uses a Nodejs server with the socket.io library to send events regarding the camera feeds out to the receivers in realtime.
 The socket connection is also used to verify feeds that are published in the Janus rooms and only send those to the receivers.
 This way no unwanted feeds can be shown to the receivers while still having a public password for the Janus room itself.

 One instance of the camera server is meant to manage one Janus room.
+This is done by creating a new Janus room on startup and destroying it on shutdown of the server.

-It does this by defining slots for cameras which are all disabled by default.
+The room is managed by defining slots for cameras which are all disabled by default.
 To activate a slot, one has to provide a token for that slot.
 This token will be required to be able to send a feed on that slot.
 As mentioned above, only feeds that are verified in that way are shown to the receivers.
 One can also refresh the token for a given slot or simply deactivate it.

 ## Compiling and Running the Server